Skip to main content

 The Onboarding form also assists you in meeting Fair Work obligations by including the required employment information statements for the new employee to review and accept.

-The first step in the process is to add a New Employee record and enter the Employee's Name, Personal Email Address, Mobile Number, Basis of Payment, and Payroll Company.
+The first step is to add a New Employee record and enter some basic information, e.g. name, email, etc. The new employee completes the forms, which are then submitted to MicrOpay and updated in the New/Edit Employees Maintenance grid.
+You then review the onboarding record and enter any required information.
 For more information on the process, refer to Onboarding a new Employee.

 For full instructions on how to use Employee Onboarding, click here to download the guide.